petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Select a scope and panel category key for the object.](./creating-objects/images/13.png)

-1. Determine whether to restrict access to object entries by account.
+1. Configure account restriction to restrict access to object entries by account.
+You can only configure this setting before publishing.

    This option is only available if the object is on the child side of a one-to-many relationship with the Account system object.
-You can only configure this setting before publishing your object.
-See [Restricting Access to Object Data by Account](./using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md) for more information.
+See [Restricting Access to Object Data by Account](./using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md).

    ![Determine whether to limit restrict access to object entries by account.](./creating-objects/images/14.png)

-1. Determine whether to show or hide the object's widget in sites.
+1. Show or hide the object's page widget in sites.

-   When enabled, users can deploy the object to a page as a widget.
-See [Deploying Object Widgets in Sites](../deploying-object-widgets-to-sites.md) for more information.
+   While enabled, you can deploy the object's widget to pages.
+See [Deploying Object Widgets in Sites](../deploying-object-widgets-to-sites.md).

+1. Enable or disable categorization for custom layouts.

-1. Enable/Disable categorization for custom layouts.
-See [Adding Categorization to Fields Tabs](./layouts/adding-categorization-to-fields-tabs.md) for more information <!--REFINE-->
+   While enabled, you can add categorization blocks to fields tabs in custom layouts.
+See [Adding Categorization to Fields Tabs](./layouts/adding-categorization-to-fields-tabs.md).

-1. Enable comments for object entries.
-See [Adding Comments to Fields Tabs](./layouts/adding-comments-to-fields-tabs.md) for more information <!--REFINE-->
+1. Enable or disable comments for object display pages.

+   While enabled, you can use the Page Comments widget in entry display pages.
+See [Creating Display Page Templates for Objects](../displaying-object-entries.md#creating-display-page-templates-for-objects).

-1. Enable history for object entries.
-You can only configure this setting before publishing your object. <!--REFINE-->
+1. Enable or disable history for object entries.
+You can only configure this setting before publishing.

+   While enabled, object entry events appear in the Audit application.
+See [Auditing Object Events](./auditing-object-events.md).

 1. Click *Save*.